JaymeFM/JaymeFM/README.md

-## JaymeFM
+## Me
-I'm your avarage 16 year old programmer.
-Hope you enjoy my GitHub!
+My name is Jayme and I am just your average 16 year old programmer excited to learn as much as possible.
+I hope you enjoy my GitHub!
 If you do, drop a follow/star!

-## Occupation
+## My Occupation
 I'm currently working on a Turfs script for FiveM combat servers.

 ## My Languages